3vivekb/mtlfs_flask_server/README.md

 # mtlfs_flask_server

-This is a simple flask server meant to serve up the [mtlfs](https://github.com/vta/mtlfs) in the proper [schema](https://github.com/vta/Managed-and-Tolled-Lanes-Feed-Specification).
+This is a simple flask server meant to be an API for the VTA [mtlfs](https://github.com/vta/mtlfs) in the proper [schema](https://github.com/vta/Managed-and-Tolled-Lanes-Feed-Specification).

-Raw data is currently being received with the [express lanes api](https://github.com/vta/expresslanes-api) API (on the doubler branch) and writes it to disk as well as triggers an update which updates the data served by the flask server.
+Raw data is currently being received with the [express lanes api](https://github.com/vta/expresslanes-api) Receiver which writes the data to disk and triggers an update to the data served by the flask server.

+The Flask server uses a combination of the dynamic data from the receiver and the static json data in our [mtlfs repo](https://github.com/vta/mtlfs).

-Find the updated data with the [discovery json](https://mtlfs.vta.org/mtlfs/mtlfs.json) or directly at the [toll status json](https://mtlfs.vta.org/mtlfs/toll_status.json).
+See an example with the [discovery json](https://mtlfs.vta.org/mtlfs/mtlfs.json) or get the dynamic data directly at the [toll status json](https://mtlfs.vta.org/mtlfs/toll_status.json).

 ## How to Run in Dev: